pawleitor/run-tezos-node-in-docker/README.md

   is present and will simply run the node.
 The initial snapshot retrieval and import process will take approximately 1-2 hours.

 # Notes
 Please feel free to edit all files as you see fit to suit your purposes.
 For example, you may want to change tezos node configuration.
-You could do that by adding necessary commands to node-setup-from-snapshot.sh or by copying a config.json file into the container or by directly running tezos-node config update command in an existing tezos node container (which will get created after you run the startup convenience script above).
+You could do that by adding necessary commands to node-setup-from-snapshot.sh or by copying a config.json file into the container via the Dockerfile or by directly running tezos-node config update command in an existing tezos node container (which will get created after you run the startup convenience script above).